- They originate from the Jaff¬a, Lydd, and Ramleh areas

 Deir 'Ammar Camp

 Deir 'Ammar camp is located 20 kilometres northwest of Ramallah.
-It is situated in a predominately rural area in close proximity to the Deir 'Ammar village.
+It is situated in a predominantly rural area, close to the village of Deir 'Ammar.
 The accessibility of Israeli and local job markets has brought relative economic stability to the camp.

-The camp is located in Area B, under joint Israeli and Palestinian control.
+Under the Oslo Accords, the camp is located in Area B under joint Israeli and Palestinian control.
 Although there are several Israeli settlements in the area, all of which are illegal under international law, these are situated away from the camp and are accessed by separate roads.
-As a result, clashes between settlers and camp residents are uncommon.
+As a result, clashes between Israeli settlers and camp residents are uncommon.

 Deir 'Ammar camp is more spacious than most of the West Bank refugee camps, with residents enjoying access to public spaces such as parks and a sports field.
 Challenges nevertheless exist in relation to sewerage and street quality, while its relative geographical isolation poses transportation difficulties for some residents.